iotaledger/bee/README.md

 `#bee-discussion` channels.

 If you want to be a part of development, please see the [contributing guidelines](.github/CONTRIBUTING.md) for information on how to contribute.

-**Note:** We have a Request for Comments (RFC) process in place to propose, discuss, and vote on new features for the Bee framework.
-You can find more information at [`iotaledger/bee-rfcs`](https://github.com/iotaledger/bee-rfcs/).

 ## Joining the discussion